CDCgov/tostadas/.github/PULL_REQUEST_TEMPLATE.md

 #### CDC Checks

 * [ ] Did you check for sensitive data, and remove any?
-* [ ] Are additional approvals needed for this change?
-* [ ] Are there potential vulnerabilities or licensing issues with any new dependencies introduced?
 * [ ] If you added or modified HTML, did you check that it was 508 compliant?

+Are additional approvals needed for this change?
+If so, please mention them below:

+Are there potential vulnerabilities or licensing issues with any new dependencies introduced?
+If so, please mention them below: